FREEPHONE 0330 058 1579

 No, you cannot rent out your home if you have taken out equity in Dorset.
 If you know this is something you definitely want to do in the future, you should avoid equity release and perhaps consider remortgaging or downsizing in order to boost your retirement income and still be able to rent out your home.

-You could also get a buy to let lifetime mortgage, which would involve spending an equity loan on a property in Dorset, and renting it out to get a steady rental income.
+You could also get a buy-to-let lifetime mortgage, which would involve spending an equity loan on a property in Dorset and renting it out to get a steady rental income.
 This would allow you to remain in your current property while still renting out another property to tenants.

 Can You Purchase a Second Home With Equity Release in Dorset?